mozilla/pontoon/docs/user/localizing-your-projects.rst

 #. **Locales**: select at least one Localizable locale by clicking on it.
 #. **Repository URL**: enter your repository's SSH URL of the form
    ``git@github.com:user/repo.git``.
-#. **Download prefix**: used for manually downloading files.
-Select any
+#. **Download prefix or path to TOML file**: a URL prefix for downloading localized files.
+For
-   localizable file on GitHub, click ``Raw`` and replace locale code and the following bits in the URL with {locale_code}.
+   GitHub repositories, select any localized file on GitHub, click ``Raw`` and replace locale code and the following bits in the URL with ``{locale_code}``.
+   If you use one, you need to select the `project configuration file`_ instead of a localized file.
 #.
 Click **SAVE PROJECT** at the bottom of the page.
 #.
 After the page reloads, click **SYNC** and wait for Pontoon to import
    strings.
 You can monitor the progress in the Sync log (``/sync/log/``).
 #.
 When the synchronization is finished, you should check the imported resources
    and the entities.
 If everything went okay, you can proceed to the next step.
 #.
 Go to the project's admin page and change the visibility option to make
    the project public.
 It's required because all new projects in Pontoon are private by default and aren't visible to localizers and locale managers.